 Your team won’t be inspired by a leader who expects a great deal from his or her subordinates but doesn’t demand the same effort in their own work.
 Additionally, a manager that lets some employees slack while others are forced to pick up the unfinished work will breed distrust among the ranks.

-Of course, different employees require different needs, but you don’t want to exert all your energy bending over backwards to get low performers to catch up at the expense of ignoring other employees that rely on your guidance as well.
+Of course, different employees require different needs, but you don’t want to exert all your energy bending over backward to get low performers to catch up at the expense of ignoring other employees that rely on your guidance as well.

 The top managers do their best to inspire all employees to succeed at the level that matches their talent and experience and take the responsibility of leading by example.
-When employees don’t meet expectations, managers should do their best to implement impartial consequences so everyone feels a responsibility to the team’s outcomes.
+When employees don’t meet expectations, managers should do their best to implement impartial consequences, so everyone feels a responsibility to the team’s outcomes.

 These tips and strategies will help you develop the qualities you need to become a great manager.
 However, any company that plans to staff its leadership ranks with great managers will do so by treating these traits not just as behaviors but as values to be instilled in everyone on the team.